bigSMALLG1/FirstPersonCameraTutorial/README.md

 Cursor.visible is a boolean so setting this to false will render the cursor invisible.
 Setting Cursor.lockState to CursorLockMode.locked will lock the cursor in the centre of the screen.

 7. Next create the void update method again.
 We will be programming the physical mouse input here.
+To do this we will need to get our mouse's input in the x and y directions and multiply each by their corresponding x and y sensitivity variables that we set declared earlier.
+We will also multiply them by Time.deltaTime so that your computer performance won't matter.
 8.